-I’ve been reading through old journal entries and emails lately, and I came across an analogy I wrote a couple of years ago in one of my bazillions of efforts over the years to get the religious community I was involved with at the time to recognize what was happening in my home and help my family.
+I wrote this analogy several years ago in one of my bazillions of efforts over the years to get the religious community I was involved with at the time to recognize what was happening in my home and help my family.

 “It’s like my husband spent our marriage throwing gasoline all over our home.
 Nobody could see it, but I could smell the fumes.
 They threatened to suffocate me.
 I knew that if I lit a match to illuminate the truth about the gasoline, I would burn our home down.
 I was warned, in so many words, never to light that match.
 The house would burn to the ground, I’d lose everything – my home, my marriage, my friends, my religious community, my reputation, and it would be all my fault.
 God’s Name would be smeared in the mud all because of me.
 I was afraid to live there anymore, and I was afraid to attempt an escape.
 I was poised on the brink of a cliff for years.